cache2k/cache2k/src/site/markdown/0/UPCOMING.md

 ## Fixes and Improvements

-  * Fixes in the handling for entry expiry and refresh: There are rare casen when entries are not refreshed/updated when expired
   * Cache.iterator(): Proper exception on wrong usage of iterator pattern
   * Cache.iterator(): Fix semantics for direct call to next() without call to hasNext()
   * Fix usage counter for clock and clock pro implementation together with clear() operation